Alpheus Felch

 Alpheus Felch (September 28, 1804 – June 13, 1896) was the fifth governor of Michigan and U.S. Senator from Michigan.

 Early life

 Felch was born in Limerick (in modern-day Maine, then a part of Massachusetts).
-He was left an orphan at the age of three and lived with his grandfather Abijah Felch, a veteran of the American Revolutionary War.
-He attended the Phillips Exeter Academy in Exeter, New Hampshire, and graduated from Bowdoin College, Brunswick, Maine, in 1827.
+He was left an orphan at the age of three and lived with his grandfather Abijah Felch, a veteran of the American Revolution.
+He attended Phillips Exeter Academy in Exeter, New Hampshire, and graduated from Bowdoin College, Brunswick, Maine, in 1827.
 He studied law and was admitted to the bar in Bangor, Maine, and practiced in Houlton, Maine, from 1830 to 1833.